This week on the Truth for Teachers podcast: 10 things every white teacher should know when talking about race in the classroom

 Sometimes in conversation, you may need to use race as a differentiating factor, and it may feel awkward to avoid mentioning it.
 In those situations, say it, just don’t make it the sole factor.
 So if someone says, “Which student is being dismissed early today?” don’t say, “the Hispanic girl right there.”
 Give the child another attribute rather than defining her only by her ethnicity: “the tall Hispanic girl in the red sweater” or better yet, just “the tall girl in the red sweater.”

 You may have noticed a subtle shift in recent years about which terms are preferred.
 Saying “minorities” isn’t necessarily accurate, and that’s a term I tend to stay away from.
-(After all, if a school is 90% Latinx, then they’re the majority.)
+(After all, if a school is 90% Latinx, then THEY are the majority.)
+Plus, people of color are actually the global majority.

-And even if the term “minority” IS accurate, it’s a term that points out diminished status and power.
+The term “minority” points out diminished status and power.
 It conveys: “There are fewer of them than there are of us.”
 That’s not a subtle reminder that we want to continually reinforce.

 How about African-American?
 While certainly not an offensive term (and in some cases it’s even the preferred term), it can be perceived as inaccurate.
 The choice to pair an ethnic description with the “-American” hyphenation is increasingly used only for immigrants or first-generation Americans.
 If a person’s family has had no ties to Africa for centuries, they may prefer not to be called African-American.
 Of course, individual preference matters.
 Black Americans aren’t a monolithic group and some may identify strongly with the term African-American because of the term’s empowering history.